When you are in Word and come to the place in the text you need to reference, click on Insert a Citation as you normally would.

 Insert in Bibliography only.

-On the Mac, you can use EndNote toolbar options by either:
+On the Mac, in earlier versions of EndNote, you can find EndNote toolbar options by either:

 A. Finding the Floating EndNote toolbar in Mac's Word